andrewpmckenzie/node-jasmine-dom/README.md

  * <code>--help</code>, provides usage information
  * <code>--format simple|nice|json|html|junit</code>, displays the result in the specified format
  * <code>--output path</code>, writes the output to the specified file
+ * <code>--server [port]</code>, serves a simple (but effective) page showing the current state of the tests.
+You can also specify an optional <code>--refresh intervalInMS<code> argument to specify the wait between running the tests (because the server is constantly running 'em).

 example 1
 ---------